henel321/homeassistant-config/README.md

 On the Improvement list.

-- Move config to packages
+- Move more config to packages
-- Add limitations on notifications for door open when people home.
 - Re-Add tamper alert for fire alarm once fixed in HA.